Do Ageing Bodies Need More Protein?

 No matter what your age, protein is an essential part of any balanced diet.
-But of course, as the body gets older its needs start to change.
-For example, research shows that one of the noteworthy side effects of ageing is a reduction in total body protein.
+But as the body gets older, its needs start to change.
+For example, research shows one of the noteworthy side effects of ageing is a reduction in total body protein.
 This sees skeletal muscle decrease, with other physiologic proteins like tissue, blood components and immune bodies also shrinking.
-The phenomenon is technically known as sarcopenia and spells bad news for the body, as healthy muscle mass plays an important role ensuring it can heal wounds, fight off infections and recover from illnesses.
+The phenomenon is known as sarcopenia and spells bad news for the body, as healthy muscle mass plays an important role ensuring it can heal wounds, fight off infections and recover from illnesses.
 Other side effects include insulin resistance and a heightened risk of fractures and breaks thanks to low bone mineral content.

 How much protein should you be aiming for?